learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

     @document = Document.find(params[:id])
   end
 ```
 Now let's add a new requirement: documents should only be shown to users when they're logged in.
-Logged in users have `:user_id` set on their `session`.
+From a technical perspetive, what does it actually mean for a user to log in?
+As we saw in the last section, when a user logs in all we are doing is using cookies to add their `:user_id` to their `session`.

 The first thing you might do is to just add some code into `DocumentsController#show`: